12 Day Kimberley Photography Tour

 Day 4 (B,L,D)

-We then take the walk to the Piccininny Lookout, followed by the “Domes trail walk”.
-This afternoon we take a walk into Echidna Chasm, which is a narrow gorge of conglomerate rock.
-The walk in is beautiful, passing endemnic livistonia palms.
+This afternoon we take a walk into Echidna Chasm, whichis a narrow gorge of conglomerate rock.
+The walk in is beautiful, passing endemnic livistonia palms and we're there for the afternoon light, which intensifies the colours.

 Dinner tonight will be served in camp

-Day 5 (B,L,D)
+Day 5 (B,L)

 After breakfast, we leave the Bungle Bungles and head north again to visit the beautiful Parrys Lagoon Nature Reserve, which is a haven for birdlife and great for photography.